 You have the option to port the health insurance policy given by your employer to an individual health cover.
 The portability feature gives freedom to the policyholder to switch from one insurer to the other without losing benefits earned in the previous insurance policies.
 However, you can convert your group health insurance into individual policy only with the same insurer.
 After staying for one year with the same insurer, you can switch to a new health insurance company.

 You have a window of 45 days before the next renewal date of your policy to initiate the porting process.
 In case, you don’t meet the deadline, the insurer has the rights to refuse the portability.

 Similarly, if your group health insurance policy also covers your family members, they can migrate from a group policy to an individual policy or a family floater with the same insurer.

 Unlike an individual health insurance policy, group health insurance plans are more relaxed and usually have no waiting period.
-It means, all ailments are covered from the Day 1.
+It means all ailments are covered from Day 1.
 However, in individual health insurance policies, there is a waiting period for various ailments.

-When moving from group health insurance into individual policy, it is the number of years of continuous coverage from your corporate policy which is portable.
+When moving from corporate health insurance into individual policy, it is the number of years of continuous coverage from your corporate policy which is portable.

 For instance, you have been covered under a group health insurance policy for two continuous years and then decide to port your policy to an individual health cover having a waiting period of four years for pre-existing ailments.

 In this case, you would have to serve only two years of waiting period in the individual policy as you have already served the remaining waiting period.

 The acceptance of a proposal of new health insurance policy is subject to the underwriting process and guidelines of the insurance company.